 - Reading with your child every night

-- Make sure your child attends school as often as possible
+- Making sure your child attends school as often as possible

-- Positively reinforce the values of the school at home
+- Positively reinforcing the values of the school at home

-- Encouraging your child to share experiences and learning from home through ‘Ask me about’ stickers and engaging with the online journaling system ‘Evidence Me’
+- Encouraging your child to share experiences and learning from home through ‘Ask me about’ stickers and engaging with our online journaling system ‘Evidence Me’

 The 3 characteristics are:

 - Playing and exploring - eg showing curiosity about objects, events and people